electrode-io/electrode/README.md

   - [Above The Fold Only Server Render](https://github.com/electrode-io/above-the-fold-only-server-render)
   - [Electrode Bundle Analyzer](https://github.com/electrode-io/electrode-bundle-analyzer)

+See its [README](samples/universal-react-node/README.md) for more details.

 ## Sample Universal React Node with [material-ui]

-Under `samples/universal-material-ui`, this is a sample Electrode app that uses the [material-ui] React components.
+Under [`samples/universal-material-ui`](samples/universal-material-ui) is a sample Electrode app that uses the [material-ui] React components.

 See its [README](samples/universal-material-ui/README.md) for more details.

+# More Samples

+We have more separate Electrode Sample Apps at https://github.com/electrode-samples that you can use as references.

 Built with :heart: by [Team Electrode] @WalmartLabs.